Are you missing your targets with your shots lately? Or are you new to the world of shooting or hunting?

 What’s With Parallax?

-In technical terms, it happens when the reticle and target do not lie in the same focal plane.
+In technical terms, parallax is when the reticle and target DO NOT lie in the same focal plane.

 If it persists, you won’t get a glimpse of a clear sight picture.
 You need to align the reticle and target at the same focal plane for a sharp sight picture.